lnesi/react-mpar/README.md

 A very common approach to bringing a solution to this problem is [web components](https://www.webcomponents.org/).
 In a nutshell, web components leverage custom XHTML tags in order to generate micro frontend applications that enhance the standard capabilities of a site with "custom reusable smart/complex components".
 Is important to clarify that the reusability and complexity aspects of these components may depend on backend services to be put in place so these will not be straight forward that you may expect, however, will enable the inclusion of modern frontend frameworks like react and all its ecosystem/community.

 ## TODO
-- Create build for SSR
-- Determine how to share both React in the same library

 - Document SSR do not use Async to simplify
-- demo SSR with JSDOM
 - document SSR process
 - split docs into multiple files
-- document package.json scripts
 - unit test ReactMPAR

 ## How it works?